OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_elasticity.rst

 OneFlow Services Auto-scaling
 =============================

-A Service Role's cardinality can be adjusted manually, based on metrics or based on a schedule.
+A Service Role’s cardinality can be adjusted either manually, or automatically in two ways: based on metrics or based on a schedule.

 Overview
 ================================================================================